 The ASAP Afterschool Directory was published in the September 11 Daily News, and is online at www.phillyasap.org.
 If your program is not listed, contact Paul Carroll at 215-545-2727, ext.11; or at email@example.com.

-Vicki Ellis will Replace Tom Sheaffer.
-With the forthcoming retirement of Tom Sheaffer from City government in November, Vicki Ellis, Director of Non-School Hours Support, with the School District of Philadelphia will assume the Project Lead position for the City’s OST System of Systems-Building Project.
-Beginning in late September, Vicki will take on this part-time function as a significant component of her new assignment in the District’s Office of Strategic Partnerships, headed by Stacy Holland.
+Vicki Ellis has Replaced Tom Sheaffer.
+With the recent retirement of Tom Sheaffer from City government, Vicki Ellis, Director of Non-School Hours Support, with the School District of Philadelphia assumed the Project Lead position for the City’s OST System of Systems-Building Project.
+Beginning in late September, Vicki took on this part-time function as a significant component of her new assignment in the District’s Office of Strategic Partnerships, headed by Stacy Holland.

 Ms. Ellis has been with the School District for 14 years.
 She is known by nearly all within the Philadelphia OST community, particularly by those whose programs are housed at School District facilities.
 She has been active in the Project’s three primary activities of reliable information; outcomes measurement and quality improvement; and, citywide coordination.
 In 2011, she was a recipient of the Pennsylvania Statewide Afterschool and Youth Development Network’s “OST Champion” award.